 Thanks partly to Ellen’s compelling presentation, the company that I’ve been wanting to revisit and learn more about is thredUP.
-Since Ellen’s blog and presentation was plenty sufficient in explaining what ThredUP is and its business model, I’m going to jump into the conservation by what else but a list of fun facts 🙂
+Since Ellen’s blog and presentation already elaborated on what ThredUP does and their business model, I’m going to jump into the conservation by what else but a list of fun facts 🙂

 - On thredUp’s website you can peruse more than 1 million pieces of clothing, accessories, and shoes currently available at up to 90% off the retail price

 - Among the 35,000 brands sold, Lululemon, J. Crew, Theory, Banana Republic, Gap, Coach, Free People and Express are among the most popular

 - 50% of their online customers have never shopped secondhand before